So Little Time (film): Reception

-Unfortunately, the subject matter of the film was not to the taste of the British public when it was released in April 1952, and there was some controversy about its subject matter, particularly portraying a German officer so sympathetically.
+The subject matter of the film was not to the taste of the British public when it was released in April 1952, and there was some controversy about its subject matter, particularly portraying a German officer so sympathetically.
 Marius Goring was philosophical about it: “A touching little film,” said Goring later, “my favourite apart from the Powell films.
 It was too soon after the war and people thought every German was a horror...its timing was wrong.”

-Reviews by critics were generally positive: The Times described it as “a modest, a sensitive, a touching little film”.
-While describing the plot as “stuff and nonsense” it however goes on to say: “But Miss Schell - and Mr Goring greatly helps with his firm drawing of the colonel - puts a spell upon the stuff and the nonsense, making it dissolve and setting in its place a glowing portrait of a very young and heart-breakingly defenceless girl utterly in love.”
+The Times described it as “a modest, a sensitive, a touching little film”.
+While describing the plot as “stuff and nonsense” it however goes on to say: “But Miss Schell – and Mr Goring greatly helps with his firm drawing of the colonel - puts a spell upon the stuff and the nonsense, making it dissolve and setting in its place a glowing portrait of a very young and heart-breakingly defenceless girl utterly in love.”

 C.A.
 Lejeune in The Observer commented that it “...gives a sentimental treatment where sentiment may seem out of place, but once we have accepted that, there is much left in the film to appreciate.
 Pictorially, it is almost always a delight; in particular, I liked the recurring shots of the neat white chateau, reflected in its lake so that the whole thing looked like a double doll's-house.
 Mr Goring plays a difficult part with great integrity and just the right mixture of tenderness and chill.
 Miss Schell is adorable, with her heart-shaped face and wings of dark hair; her quaint way of sitting, looking down and sideways with the head a little tilted, her trick of speaking softly on the middle of an outgoing breath.
 I thought her very touching, and altogether sweet.”

-The review by Marjory Adam in The Boston Globe said: “ 'So Little Time' is sentimentally appealing but it has emotional heights as well.
+The review by Marjory Adam in The Boston Globe said: "So Little Time is sentimentally appealing but it has emotional heights as well.
 Nicole's sacrifice to save her lover whom she has betrayed to her countrymen rises to almost unbearable intensity as the terrified girl runs sobbing to stop his car.
 As for Goring, he is excellent as the haughty Prussian whose heart is torn between duty and devotion to the Belgian girl.
 Miss Schell and Goring display sensitivity and skill in delineating the love which is so tender in a rough and wicked world of war and death.
 Here is a film which was made for lovers.”